 What are the ticket prices?

-Single-day July 29 reserved seating tickets are $45 while general admission tickets will be $35.
-Two-day ticket packages are also available for purchase with pricing starting at $60.
+Single-day Aug.
+11 reserved seating tickets are $45 while general admission tickets will be $35.

 Children 12 and under will receive FREE general admission when accompanied by a paid adult for each day.